 - Add the lentils, onion, garlic, tomato, peppers and olive oil to boiling water.

 - Add spices and salt

 - Turn the heat down to medium-high and boil lentils for 20 minutes.

 - If using chicken: Put it in the oven to cook for 15 minutes or until cooked while the lentils are boiling.
 If your chicken is already cooked add it in during the next step to warm it up.

 - Blend the soup with hand blender to achieve a smooth texture or partially smooth (I find it blends the flavors together better).
 Return to a low boil and add the spinach and your other ingredients, including chicken if using it, for another 10 minutes.

 I let it cool down for five minutes before I eat it.

 Note: Your nutritional value may differ depending on what you use.
-When I’m eating the vegan version for dinner I usually have 3 servings (1.5 if I’ve thrown rice in it) and 1.5 if I’m not (1 I’ve thrown rice in it).
+When I’m eating the vegan version for dinner I usually have 3 servings, or 1.5 if I’ve thrown rice in it.